 Therefore, the domination of men over women is present as something that is understood as normal or doxa (Bourdieu, 2001).
 Society accepts it as something natural, as a dominant discourse.
-Doxa tends to favor certain social arrangements in these domains, thereby privileging the dominant party and perceiving the dominant position as self-existing.
-Therefore, it is not uncommon to find a treatment that dominates women, not only in the real world but also in cyberspace (Internet).
+Doxa favours specific social arrangements in these domains, thereby privileging the dominant party and perceiving the dominant position as self-existing.
+Therefore, it is not uncommon to find a treatment that dominates women in the real world and cyberspace (Internet).

 In other memes, women are also treated as objects.
-We can see this meme in Figure 2 below
+We can see that in Figure 2.

 Figure 2.
 Sexist Conversation